ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - networkLockExpirationTime REQUIRED: The duration of time (in integer seconds) for a lock to expire in the network.

-- gatewayTlsScheme REQUIRED: Specify the TLS1.2 or TLS1.3 scheme.
+- gatewayTlsScheme REQUIRED: Specify the TLS1.3 scheme.

 Here is an example representation in JSON format: